TwoBitMachines/FlareEngineDocs/source/worldManager/sceneManagement.rst

 and for game reset transitions.
 If using it for an opening scene transition, make sure the gameobject is set active true so it executes automatically at the beginning of the scene.

-If using it for a game reset, simply activate the gameobject for the transition to begin.
+If using it for a game reset, simply call the Begin method to activate the transition.
 When a transition completes, the gameobject will be automatically be set active false;

 .. list-table::
    :widths: 25 100